karakays/lfcs/README.md

 * Network fs; ntfs
 * xfs: default fs in RHEL
 `/proc/filesystem` holds the filesystem list suppored by the kernel.
+`page` is smallest unit of data for virtual memory and a fixed-length contiguous block.

 ##### Special file systems
 Kernel employs them for certain tasks, not available to user space.